seL4/docs/projects/sel4/index.md

 </div>

+To build the seL4 kernel, please follow the [set up instructions][build].

 If you believe you have found a security vulnerability in seL4 or related software, we ask you to follow our [vulnerability disclosure policy][VDP].